 Tekken Tag Tournament

-For the sake of discussion, let’s just say this (very partial) list is a mix of terrible, average, and a few Game of the Year winners. → Read the rest
+For the sake of discussion, let’s just say this (very partial) list is a mix of terrible, average, and a few Game of the Year winners. → It might come in handy if you, the master of reading, take it with you.

 Too Human Will Be Too Great